Skip to content

 Step 3: Brown the Meatballs

-Heat a large oven-safe skillet over medium-high heat.
-Brown meatballs on all sides, working in batches to avoid overcrowding.
-This step locks in juices and creates appealing color.
+Heat a large skillet over medium heat and add some olive oil.
+Brown the meatballs on all sides, working in batches to avoid crowding.
+This step preserves the juiciness and gives them an appealing color.

-Mississippi Meatballs simmering in a rich sauce with pepperoncini in a skillet.
+A close-up of cooked Mississippi Meatballs covered in a rich brown glaze and garnished with bright yellow-green pepperoncini peppers in a serving bowl.

 • Never skip the milk in the meatball mixture – it creates steam during cooking